 IMO, in coordination with several other charitable organizations, donated medical supplies to fill a 40-foot container to be delivered to a medical facility in St Paul Boyange, an area with very little available medical assistance.

-IMO has donated medical equipment and supplies to assist medical and educational institutions in Ghana, West Africa.
+IMO has donated medical equipment and supplies to assist medical and educational institutions.
+They have also established an orthopedic training program in partnership with OrthoCarolina.

 IMO is helping provide medical equipment and supplies to a project in Kager.
 The goal is to create a fully-stocked clinic that will provide much-needed medical services to residents in rural areas.